DecisionVis/deltamoea/blog/implementation-notes.md

 2. Check the new sample against the issued list and the archive.
 3. If the grid point has already been sampled.
    a.
 If this is the Nth failure, emit an error.
-It's p
+It's up to the user at this point to catch the error.
+If the user ignores the error, fall back on exhaustive sweep.
+   If even exhaustive sweep fails, emit another error and fall back on random sampling.
+At this point we've done our best not to resample, further sampling is pointless, but we're doing it anyway because the user insisted.
+   b.
+Otherwise goto 1.

+All of this "emit an error" business implies that we should also be logging errors somewhere.
+If the user doesn't want a log, we can provide an option to direct logging to /dev/null, but like ignoring errors in the C version, this has to be a deliberate choice.